Charles Marion Russell: Artist and Storyteller

 The C.M.
 Russell Museum

+The town of Great Falls has a population of approximately 59,000, but it was only around 10,000 during the artist’s middle adult years.
 The campus of The C.M.
-Russell Museum, at 400 13th Street North, in Great Falls is the size of a city block and includes his home and log cabin studio.
+Russell Museum, at 400 13th Street North, is the size of a city block and includes his home and log cabin studio.
 It has more than 12,000 objects on display in its permanent collection as well as temporary exhibits.

 Russell’s Trails Plowed Under, which features his writing, illustrations, and painting all in one work, also includes an introduction by Will Rogers who was a great fan of Russell’s art.
 (You may find the book at gutenberg.org.)
 The two enjoyed a lasting friendship.